stevengharris/MarkupEditor/markupeditor-js/README.md

 > sh prepare.sh

-Updating dependencies from markupeditor-base... cp -f $SCRIPT ../MarkupEditor/Resources/markup.js cp -f $MARKUPCSS ../MarkupEditor/Resources/markup.css cp -f $MIRRORCSS ../MarkupEditor/Resources/mirror.css
+Updating dependencies from markupeditor-base...
+ Copying ./node_modules/markupeditor-base/dist/markupeditor.umd.js
+  to ../MarkupEditor/Resources/markup.js
+ Copying ./node_modules/markupeditor-base/styles/markup.css
+  to ../MarkupEditor/Resources/markup.css
+ Copying ./node_modules/markupeditor-base/styles/mirror.css
+  to ../MarkupEditor/Resources/mirror.css
+ Copying ./node_modules/markupeditor-base/test/*.json
+  to ../MarkupEditorTests/BaseTests/
 $
 ```

+The `prepare` script also copies the current test files from markupeditor-base into the proper place for the Swift project to find them.
+The Swift MarkupEditor uses the same test data (the .json files copied in `prepare`), but uses Swift Testing to execute them.
+In Xcode, the tests are run in the `BaseTests` target.
+The Swift BaseTests use the MarkupWKWebView API from within Swift, which in turn calls into the JavaScript web view using `evaluateJavaScript`.
+In general, the test data identifies `startHtml` along with the `endHtml` that is produced by applying an action of some kind.
+While the test data is shared between the Swift MarkupEditor and markupeditor-base, there may be additional processing in the MarkupWKWebView before and after executing `evaluateJavaScript`, so it's important to test independently in Swift and not just rely on the markupeditor-base testing.

-Run one of the Swift MarkupEditor demos, the tests, or whatever is appropriate.
+To test your changes, you can run one of the Swift MarkupEditor demos, the tests, or whatever is appropriate.
 You probably have a separate project that has a dependency on the MarkupEditor.
 When you build it, the changes will be in effect.

 ## Debugging